danielcardeenas/sulla/README.md

 > Sulla is a javascript library which provides a high-level API control to Whatsapp so it can be configured to automatize resposes or any data that goes trough Whatsapp effortlessly.
 >
 > It is built using [puppeteer](https://github.com/GoogleChrome/puppeteer) and based on [this python wrapper](https://github.com/mukulhase/WebWhatsapp-Wrapper)
+>
+> By deafult sulla will try to use Google Chrome driver if installed, if not, it will use integrated Chromium instance

 ## Installation